-Starting in 2021, only the top two spots in the draft will be determined by the lottery, down from the previous number of three.
+In 2021, only the top two spots in the draft were determined by the lottery, down from the previous number of three.

 Starting in 2022, a team can move up a maximum of 10 spots, making only 11 of the 16 teams who miss the playoffs eligible for the first overall pick.
 Also beginning in 2022, a team can win the lottery no more than twice in a five-year span.

 Draft Lottery History

 |1997||Boston||Boston (1)||Boston||Joe Thornton|